marlalain/programming_challenges/v4/README.md

 - 49	Unicode Converter
  	(Support for UTF-8, 16LE, 32LE, and 32BE)
 - 51	Least Squares Fitting Algorithm
-- 54	Hide and Extract Data in images (Basic - Steganography) (BONUSL Include .gif support)
+- 54	Hide and Extract Data in images (Basic - Stenography) (BONUS Include .gif support)
 - 55	Web Page crawler
-- 57	Vignere cipher encryption/decryption
+- 57	Vignère cipher encryption/decryption
 - 58	Game Of Life
 - 60	Dijkstra's Algorithm
-- 62	Porogram that displays MBR Contents
+- 62	Program that displays MBR Contents
 - 63	Random Name Picker
-- 67	Calculate the firts 1k digits of Pi iteratively
+- 67	Calculate the firsts 1k digits of Pi iteratively
-- 69	Mandlebrot Set
+- 69	Mandelbrot Set
-- 71	Ai for Rougelikes
+- 71	Ai for Roguelikes
 - 72	Sudoku/n-Puzzle Solver using A* algorithm
-- 73	Connect-4 AI Player using Aplha-Beta Pruning
+- 73	Connect-4 AI Player using Alpha-Beta Pruning
 - 75	Real Neural Network - Implement a basic - feed-forward network using matrices for entire - layers along with matrix operation for computations.
 - 76	Convolutional Neural Network: Implement a - convolutional N.N. for handwritten digit recognition,-  test on MNIST dataset (Use TensorFlow, Theano, etc...)
 - 78	Virtual Machine with Script that Writes "Hello, World"